-The bill CS/CS/HB 21 2025 amends various sections of Florida Statutes to establish and regulate dental therapy within the state, aiming to enhance access to dental care for Medicaid recipients by allowing reimbursement for services provided in mobile dental units.
-It introduces definitions for "dental therapist" and "dental therapy," and creates a new Council on Dental Therapy under the Board of Dentistry to oversee the practice.
+The bill CS/CS/HB 21 2025 amends Florida Statutes to establish and regulate dental therapy, expanding access to dental care for Medicaid recipients by allowing reimbursement for services provided in mobile dental units.
+It introduces definitions for "dental therapist" and "dental therapy," and mandates the creation of a Council on Dental Therapy to oversee the practice.
 The bill outlines licensure requirements, including continuing education for dental therapists, and specifies the responsibilities of supervising dentists.
-Key provisions include the requirement for dental therapists to notify the Board of Dentistry about adverse incidents and maintain treatment records, while emphasizing that dentists remain primarily responsible for patient care.
+Key provisions include the requirement for dental therapists to notify the Board of Dentistry of adverse incidents and maintain treatment records, while emphasizing that dentists remain primarily responsible for patient care.

 H 21 c1: 409.906, 466.001, 466.004, 466.006, 466.009, 466.011, 466.016, 466.017, 466.018, 466.026, 921.0022